EMC Europe 2016 venue

 Owing to its rich traditions, Wroclaw is regarded as an important and outstanding Polish as well as European cultural centre.
 Its cultural life takes place in 9 theatres, the Philharmonic Hall, the Opera House, 12 museums, 15 major art galleries, 13 cinemas and several television stations.
 The largest Polish film studios are located in Wroclaw as are many important publishing houses, including the Ossolineum, a venerable institution which has a 183-year heritage as an outstanding contribution to Polish culture.
 Every year Wroclaw hosts a large number of festivals, symposiums and competitions.
 The International Festival Wratislavia Cantans has a 30-year tradition, with choirs and singers from distant countries representing the highest level of skill competing every year.
 One of the Festival's guests was Prince Edward.
 The International Open Theatre Meetings have been organised for ten seasons.
 The Festival of Polish Modern Arts has a 30-year tradition.
 The Festival "Jazz on the Odra" takes place every year.
 The Festival of Stage Song has developed and "grew up" during the many years of its existence.
 The International Drawing Triennial started few years ago presents the most interesting phenomena in art.
 WRO, an annual festival of visual and computer art, has been hold for the last 4 years and has attracted a lot of international attention.

-In 2016 wroc³aw will be the European Capital of Culture .
+the European Capital of Culture .

 In addition to the many ordinary cultural institutions, there are some very unusual ones.
 Jerzy Grotowski and his theatre have inspired a large number of followers now working at The Centre of Studies on Jerzy Grotowski's Work and Cultural and Theatrical Research.
 Henryk Tomaszewski's Pantomime Theatre has been one of the most original art phenomena for 35 years and is very popular not only in Poland but also in Europe